JonasRSV/Friday/README.md

 ![logo](art/friday-logo.png)

 Friday is a keyword spotting based voice assistant.
-The main feature is that it is wake word free, offline and uses few-shot learning to add new keywords.
+The main feature is that it is wake word free, offline and uses few-shot learning to support learning arbitrary keywords.
+Friday works by listening for keywords it has been taught and then executes scripts on detection.
+For example to control lights one might teach friday 'illuminate' and 'darkness', then on a detection of 'illuminate' execute a script that turns on lights; and on 'darkness' off.
+Friday can learn dozen, up to hundreds, of words which can be used to control different lights, set different timers or do whatever can be expressed with a script.

 - [Try it Out](#try-it-out)
 - [Contributing](#contributing)